Saleem Ali (academic): Education

 Professor Ali earned a doctorate in environmental planning from the Massachusetts Institute of Technology, where his doctoral committee was chaired by Lawrence Susskind.
-He received a master's degree (M.E.S.) in environmental law and policy from Yale University, (thesis advisor Daniel C. Esty), and a bachelor's degree in chemistry from Tufts University.
+He received a master's degree (M.E.S.) with a focus in environmental law and policy from Yale University, (thesis advisor Daniel C. Esty), and a bachelor's degree in chemistry from Tufts University.
 He did his secondary schooling at Aitchison College Lahore, Pakistan with primary schooling at the Friends Academy and the Job.
 S. Gidley School in North Dartmouth, Massachusetts.

-Personal Life
+Personal life

 Saleem Ali was born to Pakistani immigrant parents, who came to America from Lahore, Pakistan in 1971.
-His father Dr. Shaukat Ali (1923-2003) was a Professor of Political Science at The University of Massachusetts (Dartmouth Campus) and his mother, Dr. Parveen Shaukat Ali (born 1933), served as Vice Principal of Forman Christian College in Lahore, Pakistan.
+His father Dr. Shaukat Ali (1923-2003) was a Professor of Political Science at the University of Massachusetts (Dartmouth Campus) and his mother, Dr. Parveen Shaukat Ali (born 1933), served as Vice Principal of Forman Christian College in Lahore, Pakistan.
 He has two sisters, Irfana Qadir (married to Basharat Qadir, the son of the former foreign minister of Pakistan, Manzur Qadir), and the Canadian writer and activist Farzana Hassan.
 In public interviews he has noted that his parents had very different backgrounds and personalities.
 His mother came from an upper-middle-income family with Afghan heritage (Syeds from Herat) while his father was a first-generation school-goer from an impoverished Punjabi family in Lahore.
 Thanks to a scholarship from the Ford Foundation his father was able to get higher studies at The University of Southern California while his mother attended Stanford University.
 In the dedication of his first book he notes: "to my mother who taught me the virtue of principled confrontation and to my father from whom I learned the value of pragmatic conciliation.".
 Saleem Ali's wife Maria (Kashmiri) a psychologist by training and the daughter of the former headmaster of Aitchison College Saleem Kashmiri and the sister of Pakistani-American artist Amr Kashmiri.
 The couple have two sons Dr. Shahmir Ali, a public health professional, and Shahroze Ali, a hydrologist for the State of Delaware.